 Indicate which details are relevant in longer code blocks by providing explanations and code highlighting.
 If readers don't need to understand everything about the code, tell them that—it makes the task less intimidating, especially for less experienced developers.
 See the Serve responsive images post for an example.

-When there's more than one way to solve a problem, organize them in order of simplest to most complex.
+When there's more than one way to solve a problem, organize them in order of least steps to most complex.

 Canonical example: Performance budgets 101